 April 7 - 11, 2024

-Drawing on the teachings of the Buddha and secular mindfulness, our retreat focuses on cultivating the capacity to skillfully navigate our everyday lives with a steady receptive mind and a courageous wise heart.
+Drawing on the teachings of the Buddha and everyday mindfulness, our retreat focuses on cultivating the capacity to skillfully navigate our day-to-day lives with a steady receptive mind and a courageous wise heart.
 Woven throughout peaceful silent mornings and interactive afternoons, our practices include foundational and transformative guidance for meeting ourselves with lovingkindness, compassion, joy, and equanimity.

 Each day includes meditation and writing, daily dharma talks, gentle mindful movement, small group practice discussions, along with ample time for swimming in the pond, enjoying a hot tub, taking a hike, and space for relaxation and connection.